SvenEichelsheimer/filegazer/README.md

 ## Interfaces

-Currently FileGazer offers a WebApplication and a simple REST-Service.
+Currently FileGazer offers a WebApplication and a REST-Service.

 ### Web-Application